BretFisher/browncoat/README.md

 ### Create the initial Service

-Create a three-container service that doesn't have a Dockerfile healthcheck built in.
+Create a three-container service that doesn't have a Dockerfile healthcheck built-in.

 ```shell
 docker service create --name browncoat -p 80:80 --replicas 3 bretfisher/browncoat